Compass Declination: All You Need to Know?

 To adjust for this you must subtract 7 degrees to the heading to determine your true heading, i.e., if your reading is 200 degrees, you are pointed towards a heading of 193 degrees, and to travel on a bearing of 200 degrees will need to get a reading of 207 degrees on your dial.

-Learning how to use a map and compass correctly is a must for anyone serious about spending time in nature.
-A vital part of this process is to learn how to correctly set a compass (or your brain) for the magnetic declination of your location (whether it is positive/negative).
+Learning how to use a map and compass correctly is a must for anyone serious about spending time in the great outdoors.
+A vital part of this process is to learn how to correctly adjust for the magnetic declination at any given location.
+We hope the above guide has shown you how to do so and you’ll be able to put this new skill into practice with ease in the field.